Knowing your options when it comes to CCL tears

 Larger breed dogs that are further along should look into supportive bracing if they cannot afford surgery.
 I like these kinds of braces as they allow for the most air flow and best support compared to others on the market.
 A good brace will run you anywhere from $200-600 but is well worth the investment if you cannot afford an expensive surgery.

-Supplementation Ask your vet also about supplementation.
-My favorites for my pets are chondroitin sulfate, omega 3's (fish oil), collagen, glucosamine, and ligaplex from standard process.
+Supplementation Ask your vet also about supplementation that will work for you.
+My favorites for my own pets are chondroitin sulfate, omega 3's (fish oil), collagen, glucosamine HCl, and ligaplex 2 from standard process.
 You can also skip buying pills and make your dog a nice brew of bone broth to pour over their meal.
 Look up my recipe here: https://www.instridechiropractic.com/post/looking-for-a-supplement-to-boost-your-pet-s-joint-health

 1. NSAIDs: (AKA carprofen, rimadyl, dermaxx, previcox,meloxicam) Medication designed to prevent the release of inflammatory chemicals in the body.
 Some pets CANNOT take these as the are harmful in large doses.
 They can be harmful to the kidneys, liver, stomach, and heart.